belle2/basf2/analysis/doc/RestOfEvent.rst

 look for another hadron in the rest of the event.
 Such use case is one of the possible application of the Rest Of Event (ROE) modules in the basf2 analysis framework.

+.. tip:: For an introductory hands-on lesson, take a look at :numref:`onlinebook_roe`.

 Overview
 --------